zao-web/quickbooks-online-connect/readme.md

 ```

 You can then use this object to retrieve the authentication request URL, or if you have been authenticated, make requests.
-To see a full example, view [the included example.php file](https://github.com/zao-web/WP-REST-API-Connect/blob/master/example.php).
+To see a full example, view [the included example.php file](https://github.com/zao-web/wp-api-connect/blob/master/example.php).

 ## Changelog

 ### 0.2.6
 * Remove Ryan McCue's Requests library from composer since it now exists in WP core.
-* Zaoify.
+* Rename.

 ### 0.2.5
 * Fix a typo from a variable which should be using an object property (for legacy mode).